Skip to main content

 Best Practices

-• Use server-based profiling for long-running operations or when you need to collect multiple profile types interactively
+• Use server-based profiling for long-running operations or interactive profiling

 Profile Regularly